Haseebullah-Shaikh-official/2303-capstone-group-E-outcome-predictions/README.md

 ### Project details will be updated later

 ### Transformation approach 03 : Responsible persons and there task
+Huzaifa Waseem has implemented the overall transformation approach 03.
+Humza Asim has added the aps scheduler.
+Huzaifa Waseem and Haseebullah has refactored the code ad fixed the pre-commits.

 ## References
 https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/functions.html